Trujillo-Group/trujillo_group_resources/tutorials/gaussian_errors/README.md

 2. If using pseudopotentials, this error can typically occur with a misinput at the bottom of the file.
 See previous error for example.

 3. Check all your atomic symbols are correctly input.

+4. Ensure theres a space at the start of all lines involving elements & their coordinates

 # End of file reading PCM Input